Thelymitra alpina

-Thelymitra alpina, commonly known as the mountain sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra alpina, commonly known as mountain sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single dark green leaf with a purplish base and up to twenty, usually blue to purplish flowers.
 It grows in alpine, subalpine and montane areas of New South Wales, the Australian Capital Territory and Victoria.

 Description

 Thelymitra alpina is a tuberous, perennial herb with a single erect, fleshy, channelled, linear to lance-shaped leaf 100-320 mm long, 5-15 mm wide.
 Between two and twenty blue to purplish, sometimes lilac, pink or white flowers 25-40 mm wide are arranged on a flowering stem 150-800 mm tall.
 The sepals and petals are 10-25 mm long and 5-10 mm wide.
 The column is pale blue or pinkish, 3.5-5 mm long and 2-3 mm wide.
 The lobe on the top of the anther is brown with a yellow, inflated, tubular tip with a V-shaped notch on the end.
 The side lobes have dense, mop-like tufts of white or pink hairs.
 Flowering occurs from October to January.